genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 This is how the script behaves:

-First it gets the **productname-product-details.xml** information from the product zip file, and it verifies the correctness of this file.
+First, it gets the **productname-product-details.xml** information from the product zip file, and it verifies the correctness of this file.

 It checks if a previous installation of the application is present.
 (Is there a version of the same application installed by installRelease in the system?)
 This always happens, whether you used the **--commit** option or not.
-If you have an installation underway, the installation will stop at this point.
+If you have an installation under way, the installation will stop at this point.
 If you want to force the installation, delete the folder "new" under GENESIS_HOME/releases/(productname)v.(version)/.
-For more information see points 4 and 5.
+There is more information on this folder below.

-At this point dependencies will be checked.
+At this point, dependencies will be checked.
 If any dependency is not met (missing products, or old versions) the product will not be installed.
 If any installed dependency has a higher version than the dependency version specified in the product details, the script will ask the user for confirmation.

-The script will also check for overridden configuration and script files, whether the product we are installing is currently installed or not.
-If the product is already installed be sure to merge every overridden configuration and script files with the new product before committing the new installation.
+The script will also check for overridden configuration and script files, whether the product you are installing is currently installed or not.
+If the product is already installed, be sure to merge every overridden configuration and script file with the new product before committing the new installation.

 * If the product is not currently installed and the **--commit** option is specified, the application will be installed.
 A new back-up folder is created in GENESIS_HOME/releases/(_applicationname_)v.(version)/ with all the installation files.
-* If the product is already installed in any version, the script will perform a reinstall/upgrade/downgrade.
+* If the product is already installed in any version, the script will perform a reinstall, upgrade or downgrade.
 In case of downgrade, a warning message will be displayed, asking for extra confirmation.
 Two back-up (folders) will be created inside GENESIS_HOME/releases/, one for the old installation and one for the new installation.
 If the **--commit** option was specified, the product will also be installed in the system.

 Details to take into account:

-**installRelease** will try to use **global-product-details.xml** inside GENESIS_HOME/generated/cfg/ as its first information source.
-This file is generated when the **genesisInstall** script is executed, which gathers information from each installed product and stores it inside this global file.
+**installRelease** will use **global-product-details.xml** inside GENESIS_HOME/generated/cfg/ as its first information source.
+This file is generated when the **genesisInstall** script is executed, (this script gathers information from each installed product and stores it inside this global file).
 If this file does not exist, **installRelease** searches for independent productname-product-details.xml files in every installed product.
 If no information is found, the installation will be cancelled.

 Execute **genesisInstall** after installing an application, so that the application details are stored in global-product-details.xml for future product installations.